 We look for any chance to avoid the emotions…in ourselves and others.
 Telling a broken heart how it should feel about being broken, only keeps the teller from having to fully encounter their own story.
 Dismissing other’s pain allows us to disregard our own.

 If you have felt shamed for the pain of loss, please use these words as a “get out of shame free” card.
 You have a right to feel sorrow, grief, heartache, loss, and pain.
 You have the right to feel it as long as you need.
 Feelings have no moral value.
 They just are.

 A wise woman once told me, “Grief is a process, depression is not.
 If you can feel it, you can heal it”.
 I may not have been responsible for what caused all the losses in my life, but I am responsible for processing my grief in a healthy way as to not hurt others with my pain.

 What have you lost?
 What has left the deepest ache in your soul?
 You don’t have to keep quiet any longer.
 You can grieve free from shame.
 Grief, regardless of the source, is not shameful.
-Controlling another’s grief, because we are uncomfortable with our own pain, is.
+However, attempting to controlling another’s grief because we are uncomfortable with our own pain, is.

 …Grieving is Healing.
 Grieving is Freeing.
 Grieving is Growing.

 You don’t have to walk the journey alone.